kettubot/kettu-docs/Command documentation/Miscellaneous Commands.md

 **/id <Object>**

 Returns the ID of the object.
-The object can be roles, roles, emotes, channels ect.
+The object can be a user, role, emote, channel ect.

 ---------